Table of Contents

 - Repeated courses – count as attempted credit hours each time you register for them.
 They also count against the allowed maximum.
 This can also reduce your completion ratio because repeated credits count as earned credits only once.
 NOTE: The U. S. Dept. of Education allows only one retake for Title IV credit.

-- Academic Fresh Start – count against your maximum attempted credits, and also lower your completion ratio because the credits count as attempted but not earned.
+- Academic Renewal – count against your maximum attempted credits, and also lower your completion ratio because the credits count as attempted but not earned.

 - Remedial courses – count as attempted and earned credits and are included in the GPA calculation.